NalinDalal/debug-site/README.md

 what is done:

-- done with eveything except db
+- done with everything except db
 - done with user auth{not implemented any 3rd party}
 - done with profiles
 - done with sponsors page